leegee/home-news-broadcast/README.md

 ## Use

+1. Drag and drop video files or images  into the control window.
-1. Drag and drop or paste videos into the window.
+1. Drag and drop or paste YouTube video pages into the control window
-1. Click the button to open the broadcast widow.
+1. Click the button to open the broadcast widow
 1. Edit the banner text by clicking it
 1. Edit the news ticker by clicking it
-1. Set the banner image by dragging or pasting an image into the window.
+1. Set the banner image by dragging or pasting an image into the broadcast window
+1. In the broadcast window, switch between the images in the gallery using the cursor keys
-1. If you connect a remote camera, you may need to click a button on the broadcast screen.
+1. If you connect a remote camera via the QR code in the control window, init streaming by clicking a button on the broadcast screen
+1. Initiate broadcast to YouTube after setting the environment varible `YOUTUBE_KEY` with your stream key